graphql/graphql-spec/CONTRIBUTING.md

-A *proposal* becomes a *draft* when the set of problems or drawbacks have been fully considered and accepted or resolved, and the solution is deemed desireable.
+A *proposal* becomes a *draft* when the set of problems or drawbacks have been fully considered and accepted or resolved, and the solution is deemed desirable.
 A *draft*'s goal is to complete final spec edits that are ready to be merged and implement the *draft* in GraphQL libraries along with tests to gain confidence that the spec text is sufficient.